clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 <img src="/images/french_elections/scatters/density.png" style="width: 100%;">
 </figure>
 As pointed out by Le Bras, big cities offer more opportunities, thus lowering the Front National score.
-But interestingly enough, this does not occurs in Provence.
+But interestingly enough, this is not the case in Provence.

 <p style="text-align: center;">***</p>